Wave Trek Surfboards

 Huntington Beach, California

-1969 through 1978
+1969 through 1980 and

 Wave Trek Surfboards was founded by Bruce "Snake" Gabrielson and Chuck Ray in a warehouse in Costa Mesa during